 The Wahroonga Adventist School is operated by the Seventh-day Adventist Schools (Greater Sydney) Ltd (Company), an entity of the Seventh-day Adventist Church.
-The direct oversight of the school is delegated to the School Council, which is appointed by the Company's Board of Directors.
+The direct oversight of the School is delegated to the School Council, which is appointed by the Company's Board of Directors.
 Nine members make up the School Council.

-The role of the School Council is to support the Principal in the running of the school. includes - implementation of the This Ouality Adventist Schools Framework, Rolling School Improvement Finances, WH&S, Buildings and Plant management well Policy as as development.
+The role of the School Council is to support the Principal in the running of the school.
+This includes implementation of the Quality Adventist Schools Framework, Rolling School Improvement Plan, Finances, WH&S, Buildings and Plant management as well as Policy development.